mritogether/mritogether.github.io/23m/registration.md

   * As a last resort, contact the committee on [mritogether@esmrmb.org](mailto:mritogether@esmrmb.org).

 ### Confused or lost on Gather.Town?
-Look for the walking snowmen (a.k.a., committee members) and ask your questions.
+Look for the attendee with the graduation hat on and MRITogether in the name.This attendee should be a member of the organizing committee and will be able to help you.

 <a id="matching_details"></a>
 ## Networking activities
 MRI Together is also about having fun together.
-We have organized a four networking sessions to meet the other attendees and get connected to like-minded people.
+We have organized four networking sessions to meet the other attendees and get connected to like-minded people.
 All networking activities take place in Gather.Town.
 If you haven't registered for the activities, no worries, there is always place to join last-minute!

-* Happy networking 🫱🏿‍🫲🏽
+Happy networking 🫱🏿‍🫲🏽

 ### What to expect?
 #### Bingo (Dec 6 - 2.30PM UTC)